-Divorce is a big part of a child’s life and what will determine his ultimate future is in the hands of each parent.
-Children can mostly likely be negatively affected by their parent’s divorce.
-However, parents should understand that the children are doomed to be negatively impacted by their divorce.
+Divorce can be a big part of a child’s life.
+Children can most likely be affected negatively by their parent’s divorce.
+Parents need to understand that children are very sensitive, so they should do everything they can to diminish the negative consequences that could be brought on by their divorce.

-First, try to accept the above fact, as divorce marks the end of a relationship, despite how amicable the split may be.
-It does not matter how you feel, but it depends on how it will affect your child.
-It is no surprise that they will be sad and will go through their own grieving and insecurity processes.
-They will be worrying on whom and where to stay with, the transitions and their future.
+First, try to accept the fact that is stated above, as divorce marks the end of a relationship, despite how amicable the split may be.
+Above all, you need to take your child’s feelings into consideration.
+Most likely, they will be sad and will go through their own grieving and insecurity processes.
+They will be worrying about who to stay with, where to live, all the transitions involved, and their future.

 A lot many parents skip giving consequences after their divorce out of guilt.
 They feel that they have destroyed their child’s future.
 When the child realizes this, they could develop a rather unpleasant behavior.

 It is obvious that the kids would overreact because of the anxiety and stress.
 Hence, it is better to be consistent and be sympathetic to the kids.
 Get their feedback on what they feel and their insecurities about the divorce and clear any doubts they have.

 Kids react to divorce in many different ways.
 They could either become over achievers or under achievers.
 They could take an adults role, if they have a younger sibling, trying to fill in the missing role.
 Assure the kid that it is better they have fun and that although the parents might be going through a rough patch, they are there to take of them.

 There are multiple reasons why kids act out after a divorce.
 Some of the most common ones are that the kids lose control, as they cannot come to terms with the new changes .They become angry, violent or sad and scared.
 Mostly they feel that the divorce was their fault.
 Some of them act out pushing their parents to be strong stemming out from the child’s anxiety.
 In addition, all of them hope that the parents get back together.